 The Home Services Program (HSP) provides services to individuals with severe disabilities so they can remain in their homes and be as independent as possible.
 The disabled person has a physical disability which requires the assistance of a personal attendant for personal care and household tasks.
-(If the parent or caregiver of the disabled person is able to provide the assistance to the disabled person, then the State of Illinois will not provide funding when the caregiver is present).
+If the person is severely disabled in that he or she needs help with daily living activities such as they are unable to dress, feed or bathe themselves, then you should contact the Illinois Division of Rehabilitation Services (DRS).
+DRS will come to your home and do an assessment as to how many hours per month that your child needs to have a personal care worker.
 This program was created to provide an alternative to institutional care to Children and Adults who qualify for Medicaid.
 There is no Waiting List for this program.
 For those individuals who have both a developmental disability and a physical disability and who are on the Waiting List for developmental disability services, they could access services in this program and still be on the Waiting List for developmental disability services.